chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 # Documentation

 ## Samples
-The documented features can be imported as samples via [Unity Package Manager] from the [Samples~] directory.
+All features shown here can be imported as samples via [Unity Package Manager] from the [Samples~] directory.
 When stuck, make sure to investigate the corresponding sample:
 <p align="center">
   <img width="70%" src="samples.png"/>
 </p>

-The samples can also be accessed directly from:
-- [Simple Events]
-- [Events With Arguments]
-- [Custom Events]

 ## Getting started
-The simplest use case of _Scriptable Events_ is when a system needs to be notified that something happened without providing any context.
-To do so, the following elements are needed:
+The simplest use case of _Scriptable Events_ is when a system needs to be notified that something has happened without providing any context.
+To do so, the following elements are necessary:
-- _Simple Scriptable Event_ asset which holds the listeners and is used to trigger the event
+- _Simple Scriptable Event_ asset which contains listeners and is used to `Raise` the event
-- _Simple Scriptable Event Listener_ component which reacts to an event being triggered
+- _Simple Scriptable Event Listener_ component which reacts to the event

-### How to Trigger Events
+### How to Raise Events
 First, create a _Simple Scriptable Event_ asset by right-clicking in the _Project Window_ and selecting _Create/Scriptable Event/Simple Scriptable Event_.
 The event asset can be renamed and placed anywhere in the project:
 <p align="center">
   <img width="70%" src="simple-scriptable-event-create.png"/>